-Ottawa police get reinforcements as anti vax convoy arrives
+Ottawa police get reinforcements as anti-vax convoy arrives

 A top Parliament security official has warned lawmakers to lock their doors amid reports their private homes may be targeted.

-The first of hundreds vehicles started to trickle into Ottawa, where they are expected to set up in the streets around Parliament Hill for the weekend — and possibly longer.
+Trucks and cars began rolling into downtown Ottawa midday Friday, as a planned anti-vaccine mandate protest grew.
+They have set up in the streets around Parliament Hill for the weekend — and possibly longer.

-As of about noon, there were more than 100 people lining up along the sidewalk outside the gates to Parliament Hill.
-Cars and pickup trucks lined the north side of the main street outside, far past the Parliament buildings.
-People waved flags and hollered as supporters drove by honking their horns.
-Some seem to be settling in for the long haul, with one group setting up a barbecue on the sidewalk.
+Trucks and cars lined the north side of the main street outside, far past the Parliament buildings.
+Thus far the atmosphere has been generally party-like with some setting up barbecues on the sidewalk, and many honking horns, playing instruments and blaring music.

-The truckers are, in part, protesting a new rule that took effect Jan.
+They are, in part, protesting a new rule that took effect Jan.
 15 requiring truckers entering Canada be fully immunized against the coronavirus.
 The United States has imposed the same requirement on truckers entering that country.

-Jay Koster made the trip from Fergus, Ontario, to watch the protest and said he was “frustrated” with Prime Minister Justin Trudeau and the Liberal government when it comes to vaccine mandates.
+While the protest has largely been billed as being against a new vaccine mandate for commercial truck drivers at the border, its origins go back long before that policy was conceived.

-“People who choose not to get a vaccine, they’re Canadians,” he said.
-“We’re Canadians and we appreciate our freedom.”
+The memorandum of understanding being pushed by organizer calls for Trudeau and all provincial governments to eliminate all COVID-19 restrictions and vaccine mandates.
+The document fails to mention truckers at all.

 The police chief said there are concerns about “parallel demonstrations,” as some with extreme, far-right and white supremacist views have latched onto the protest as the convoy has crossed the country.